What is lithium iron phosphate battery?

 Among other lithium-ion types, LFP batteries have one of the highest specific power ratings.
 In other words, the high specific power means that the LFP battery can provide a lot of current and power without overheating.

 On the other hand, it is important to remember that LFP batteries have the lowest specific energy rating.
 Low specific energy means that the energy storage capacity per unit weight of LFP batteries is lower than other lithium-ion batteries.
 This is usually not a big problem, because the capacity of the battery pack can be increased by connecting multiple batteries in parallel.
-The applications require extremely high energy density in a very light space (such as pure electric vehicles), this may not be ideal.
+The applications require extremely high energy density in a very light space (such as pure electric vehicles), and this may not be ideal.

 Battery life cycle